tufts-ml/graph-generation-EDGE/README.md

 ## Training script

 ### 1. training template for generic graph datasets
 By default we use empirical degree sampler, which randomly takes a degree sequence from the training data as $d^0$ to perform degree guidance.
-You can relace the key work "empirical" with "neural" if you have trained your neural degree sampler.
+You can replace the key work "empirical" with "neural" in the option "--empty_graph_sampler" if you have trained your neural degree sampler.
 ```
 #!/bin/bash